COPYRIGHTS AND RESTRICTIONS AND CONDITIONS OF THIS WEBSITE

 Richard Prince’s Cowboys series is not Illustration.
-These are not portraits of gunslingers or homages to the West.
+These are not portraits of gunslingers or homages to America's wild, wild West.
 Rather they are portraits of lost masculinity and an homage to gender when being male meant being a maverick - stern, purposeful, vigilant and strong.

 As judgmental as Warhol, as painterly as Diebenkorn and using a template to emotionally detail a familiar ‘mold’ like Johns, Prince usurps Cowboy illustrations from book cover art of the 1970s and through them holds up a mirror to how society sees men, sells to men, speaks about men and nurtures the male (and in a fashion female) ego.

-But Fine Art is more than a theme, it’s execution.
-And to embellish his message, Prince made these adopted images of paperback cover art rather large so large you can not avoid them nor their message; and he lavished them emotionally with painterly color extrapolated from the original illustrations themselves.
+But Fine Art is more than working within a theme of social commentary.
+It’s execution and to embellish his message, Prince made these adopted images of paperback cover art rather large so large you can not avoid them or their message; and he lavished them emotionally with painterly colors extrapolated from the original illustrations themselves.

 And, the use of color here is no small feat.
 It can be as bold as simple interplay or as unusual as a light blue smattering in a field of red/orange.
 It can overwhelm or cause you to pull back.
 But within the application, it is brittle with electricity, stoicism, and peppered with sadness - like a painted photograph of a family member you never met or a handwritten note from your long departed Dad.